 About the “Balance Myth”

-Before we go any further, you’ve probably already realized that I’m putting “balance” in quotes.
+You’ve probably already noticed that I’m putting “balance” in quotes.

 That’s because I think that balance is a LIE that society sells to people (especially women).